Annie (musical): United States national touring companies

-West End original
+West End original run

 The musical premiered in the West End at the Victoria Palace Theatre on May 3, 1978.
 Andrea McArdle, the original Broadway Annie, played the title role for 40 performances.
 British 12-year-old Ann Marie Gwatkin was also cast in the title role and appeared on the original London cast recording.
 The opening night cast and the original cast album recording of children were Claire Hood, Jane Collins, Dawn Napier, Annette Mason, Helen Stephenson, Jackie Ekers and Linda Brewis.
 Ann Marie Gwatkin alternated with Christine Hyland, and four other Annies were cast at this point: Anne O'Rourke, Jacinta Whyte, Helen Thorne, Tracy Taylor, who were to play the role over the next year.
 Suzie Kemeys from South Wales also performed two shows in 1980/81.
 The first was as July and the second was Annie.
 ITV Wales commissioned two documentaries about this young Welsh girl and her rise from obscurity to a West End leading lady.
 Following this, Ann Marie Gwatkin and Jackie Ekers shared the title role, followed by many other casts of Annie.
 Miss Hannigan was originally played by Sheila Hancock, and later by Maria Charles and Stella Moray; Warbucks was played by Stratford Johns and later by Charles West, with Deborah Clarke playing Pepper in the first year and Melanie Grant playing Molly.

 Annie closed on November 28, 1981, after 1,485 performances.